Student Experience

 Applied Research

-Our Early Childhood Education program is dedicated to providing students with community-based learning opportunities through various health and social services applied research projects meant to benefit both the student experience and the community.
+Our Early Childhood Education program is dedicated to providing students with community-based learning opportunities through various health and social services research projects that benefit both the student experience and the community.
 Below is a list of some of the more recent initiatives:

 Creativity Lab – Early Childhood Education